easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_OAUTH_COMPLETE.md

 ### Before (The Hassle)
 ```
-1. User wants to use Q-IDE
+1. User wants to use Top Dog
 2. "You need to enter your LLM credentials"
 3. Goes to OpenAI → copies API key
 4. Goes to Google → copies API key
 5. Goes to GitHub → copies API key
-6. Pastes 3 keys into Q-IDE
+6. Pastes 3 keys into Top Dog
 7. Worried about security: "Where are my keys stored?"
 8. Frustrated: "Why is this so complicated?"
 ```

 ### After (The Seamless Experience)
 ```
-1. User opens Q-IDE
+1. User opens Top Dog
 2. Sees: "Sign in with Google"
 3. Clicks button
 4. Already logged into Google (takes 0 seconds)